Alma Eko, Productos Ecológicos libres de Plásticos. Alma Eko

 Citric acid is a powerful antimicrobial, making it very useful for cleaning kitchen countertops, tables, or other surfaces where we prepare food or eat.

-We will mix a few tablespoons with warm water and spray the surfaces, then wipe with a cloth to remove any residue that may remain.
+We'll mix a few tablespoons with warm water and spray the surfaces, then wipe with a cloth to remove any remaining residue.

 Polishing of stainless steel equipment and surfaces

-Just spray on some citric acid cleaner and wipe it down to make it shine.
+Just spray a little citric acid cleaner on it and wipe it with a cloth to leave it shiny.

 Deep cleaning of oven racks

-Soak the oven rack in hot water and citric acid for 1 hour and then scrub with a esparto or copper scouring pad.
+Soak the oven rack in hot water and citric acid for 1 hour, then scrub with a esparto or copper scouring pad.

-You need to add 275g of citric acid to the cold water inlet, let it sink to the bottom and dissolve, then heat the water and let the acid do its magic for 6-8 hours, then empty the tank completely.
+Add 275g of citric acid to the cold water inlet, let it sink to the bottom and dissolve, then heat the water and let the acid work its magic for 6-8 hours, then empty the tank completely.

 Clean the bottom of pots and pans

-Pour water into the base of the pot/pan along with two tablespoons of citric acid , heat until boiling and… the dirt will come off.
+Pour water into the base of the pot/pan along with two tablespoons of citric acid , heat until it boils and… the dirt will come off.

 _______________________________________________________________________